 Debussy (Preludes, e.g. Girl with the Flaxen Hair)

 Piano Proficiency Exam: All BA music majors must pass the piano proficiency exam in scales, chord progressions, harmonization and sight-reading.
-It is recommended that piano principals take 1 semester of Piano Skills (MUAP 3265) to prepare for the exam.
+It is recommended that piano principals take 1 semester of Class Piano 4 (MUAP 3165) to prepare for the exam.
 See Dr. Hakatani (FA 101F) for further information.

-Recital: Sufficiently advanced majors may elect to go on for further applied study in MUPR 4226, and in consultation with their piano teacher, may subsequently apply to present a full or half-recital by playing a recital permission jury.
+Recital: Sufficiently advanced BA piano principals may, in consultation with their piano teacher, apply to present a full or half-recital by passing a recital permission jury.
 A recital is not a requirement for the BA degree.
 However, students who wish to go on for graduate study in music are advised that a full-length undergraduate recital is a requirement for admission to most Master’s degrees in piano.